- People with perfectionism hold themselves to impossibly high standards.

 A desire to achieve is healthy.
 But an irrational desire to always be perfect can cause problems.
-Perfectionists feel that they fail at everything they try.

 Academic settings can bring out perfectionism in young people.

-- setting realistic, attainable goals
+- set realistic, attainable goals

 - break up overwhelming tasks into small steps

 - focus on one activity or task at a time

 - recognize that most mistakes present learning opportunities